ytgui/shadowsocks-naive/README.md

 # shadowsocks-naive
-A young  implement of shadowsocks, try to make everything simple.
+A young shadowsocks implement in Python, try to make everything simple